Dhaka women suffer more when climate change worsens the dengue situation

 "In Bangladesh, on average, 69% of healthcare expenses are borne by service seekers themselves, and here, only solvent people can access proper medical treatment," said Abdur Razzaque Sarker, a research fellow (Health Economics )at BIDS.

-With a broken health, Arjina attended her ailing sister at the hospital.
+With broken health, Arjina attended to her ailing sister at the hospital.
 Meanwhile, their elder sister Marjina, also a part-time house help, looked after the joint family.

-On 28 July, Marjina's 8-year-old daughter Shoma Akhter felt sick with dengue.
+On 28 July, Marjina's 8-year-old daughter Shoma Akhter fell sick with dengue.

-One week later, Marjina also contracted dengue virus while attending the two patients.
-By 13 August, Shoma recovered but Aasia and Marjina were still receiving treatment on floor beds as the 500-bed Mugda Hospital was overwhelmed by huge dengue patients.
+One week later, Marjina also contracted the dengue virus while attending to the two patients.
+By 13 August, Shoma had recovered but Aasia and Marjina were still receiving treatment on floor beds as the 500-bed Mugda Hospital was overwhelmed by huge numbers of dengue patients.

 "Combined, our monthly income is around Tk60,000.
-In one month, we have spent around Tk 1 lakh for the treatment of the four patients," said Marjina's husband Jakir, a government office peon.
+In one month, we have spent around Tk one lakh for the treatment of the four patients," said Marjina's husband Jakir, a government office peon.

 BIDS has conducted a post-pandemic study and its result is pending.
 Razzaque said, "My experience suggests that the OOP payment now has certainly gone high after the Covid-19 pandemic because of rising inflation and income inequality."